// EXSLERATE · NPU IP · FPGA PROTOTYPE VALIDATED · LICENSABLE TODAY

 Data center

 A100-class throughput envelope.
-70% compression target.
 Built for full-rack deployment in sovereign and private clouds.
-The endgame of the silicon program.

 Required RAM48 GB GDDR624 GB GDDR62× smaller